dbatbold/beep/README.md

 ====

 A Go program that is useful for alerting the end of a long running command execution.
-Beep can also play piano music sheet.
+Beep can also play piano music sheet with optional voices.
 To play a demo music, run:<br>

 ```$ beep -p | beep -m```<br>